 - Class 1

-The overall theme for this term is exploration and discovery.
-Students will continue to develop key Communication skills under an overall umbrella topic of Narratives.
-They will share their likes and dislikes and turn these into personalised oral stories and make a personalised book to look at themselves and to share with others.
-We will continue to develop personalised forms of Communication including signing, symbols, Jab Talk or speech.
+The theme for this term is Fashion and Identity.
+Students are following a Semi-Formal curriculum and will develop key Communication skills under an overall umbrella topic of Poetry and Rhymes.
+They will complete an AQA Unit on Poetry.
+They will share their likes and dislikes and will turn these into personal poems about themselves.
+They will continue to develop personalised forms of Communication including signing, symbols, Jab Talk or speech.
 They will continue to follow instructions and to develop their social interaction with familiar and unfamiliar people.

 - Food Studies

 During the first half of this term, pupils will learn about safety and hygiene rules and routines in the kitchen.
 They will learn how to get themselves ready for cooking by washing their hands, putting aprons on and tying hair back if long.
 They will take part in washing up and cleaning equipment, wiping down the worktops and sinks, tidying the kitchen and putting equipment in the right cupboards.
 Pupils will learn about germs and know they can cause food poisoning and illness.

 During the second half term, pupils will learn about equipment and their uses.
 They will have the opportunity to learn how to use simple kitchen tools through practical cooking sessions.
 E.g. using a blunt knife to spread butter on bread.
 As they progress with this, they will be using peelers, graters, whisk, fork, etc. in simple processes.
 They will know where equipment are stored and begin use symbols/pictures or text to gather the needed equipment before cooking starts.
 The aim of this unit is to enable pupils to begin to develop their independence in using basic kitchen tools.
 Examples of food they will be cooking are; toast, bread and butter pudding, cheese sandwich, toasted sandwich, carrot cookies, scones, biscuits and cupcakes